Self-Hosting

 WIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIP WIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIP WIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIP

 My self-hosting adventure finally begins!
-And look at that, it's a Friday!

-Since there are so many guides out there with different commands and workflows, I decided to compile the best methods into one wiki-post.
-The target server is the Oneplus 6 with the Linux based OS PostmarketOS installed, which means Alpine Linux commands are used.
+The target server is a Oneplus 6 with the Alpine Linux based operating system PostmarketOS installed, which means apk commands are used.
 Have fun:)

 Why doe